The Three Best Rules for Building Wealth

 1. Spend Less Than You Earn

 Maximize income.
 Within reason.
 Don’t make yourself, or your loved ones, miserable.
 Learn a trade or profession, so you’ll earn more and never be without work.
 Always be improving your useful skills and knowledge.
 Do what you love?
 Follow your passion?
 Sure, if it pays.
 Otherwise, go with what pays, and do what you love during your off-hours.
 They call it ‘work’ for a reason.
-You have to pay people to do it.
+They have to pay people to do it.
 Employment is not about happiness, it’s about income.

 2. Buy Low, Sell High

 Protect your seed corn.
-Never eat your seed corn unless you are literally starving.
 Avoid dipping into your income-generating investments.
 Never reduce the principal, except when absolutely necessary.
+Never eat your seed corn unless you are literally starving.

 1) Your employer’s defined-benefit pension plan.
 Be sure to study the vesting rules.
 ‘Vesting’ means that you’ve participated long enough to keep the money your employer has contributed to the plan.
 If you leave your the plan before you’re vested, you forfeit that money.